-Néstor Medina studies the intersections between people’s cultures, histories, ethnoracial relations, and forms of knowledge in religious and theological traditions.
-Among his research interests are contextual and liberation discourses, interculturality, Post and Decolonial debates, and Pentecostalism in the Americas.
+Néstor Medina is a Guatemalan-Canadian Scholar and Associate professor of Religious Ethics and Culture.
+He engages the field of ethics from contextual, liberationist, intercultural, and Post and Decolonial perspectives.
+He studies the intersections between people’s cultures, histories, ethnoracial relations, and forms of knowledge in religious and theoethical traditions.
+He also studies Pentecostalism in the Americas.
 He was the recipient of a First Book Grant for Minority Scholars (2014) and a Project Grant for Researchers (2018).
 He is currently working on the ethnoracial relations during colonial Latin America and the influence of religion in those relations.

 Selected Articles and Book Chapters

 “Indigenous Acts of Decolonization: Canada and Guatemala’s Truth and Reconciliation Commissions.”
-In Decolonial Christianities: Latinx and Latin American Perspectives, edited by Raimundo Barretto and Roberto Sirvent.
+In Decolonial Christianities: Latinx and Latin American Perspectives, edited by Raimundo Barreto and Roberto Sirvent.
 New York: Palgrave Macmillan, 2019.

 “Abya Yala, Aztlán, la Isla de la Tortuga, o Weesakajack.”
-In Decoloniality and Justice: Theological Perspectives, edited by Jean-François Roussell, 35–41.
+In Decoloniality and Justice: Theological Perspectives, edited by Jean-François Roussel, 35–41.
 São Leopoldo, Brazil: Oikos; World Forum of Theology and Liberation, 2018.